tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp/ionic/tutorials.whatsapp.ionic.step_03.md

 We just created a live and ready example Meteor app inside an `api` folder.

-As you can see `Meteor` provides with an exmaple app.
+As you can see `Meteor` provides with an example app.
 Since non of it is relevant to us, you can go ahead and delete:

     $ cd api
     $ rm .gitignore